PSYCHOL 4308 - Organisational Psychology

 General Course Information

-Course Code PSYCHOL 4308 Course Organisational Psychology Coordinating Unit Psychology Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Restrictions Available to students in the BPsychSc (Honours) and Honours year of BPsych(Hons) Course Description The objective of this course is to develop an understanding of the theory and practice of organisational psychology in its historical context and of some of the contemporary issues important for psychologists working and conducting research in organisations.
+Course Code PSYCHOL 4308 Course Organisational Psychology Coordinating Unit Psychology Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Psychological Science (Honours) and B. Psychology (Advanced) (Honours) students only Course Description The objective of this course is to develop an understanding of the theory and practice of organisational psychology in its historical context and of some of the contemporary issues important for psychologists working and conducting research in organisations.
 The course also covers contemporary organisational topics in organisations; the nature and role of leadership; and organisational culture and fit.